Signed in as:

-Proposition 19 can make property taxes unaffordable when property passes from parent to child.
+Proposition 19 (2020) can make property taxes unaffordable when property passes from parent to child.
 Creating financial and housing insecurity through higher taxes.
-Reinstate intergenerational property transfer rights. #FixProp19!

-Before Prop 19, property passed to child or grandchild, was reassessed and the property tax did not immediately increase because of Propositions 58 and 193 protections against higher taxes.
+Before Prop 19, property passed to child/grandchild, was reassessed and the property tax did not immediately increase because of Propositions 58 and 193 protections against higher taxes.
 This created affordable housing and fostered small business growth.

 After Prop 19, the property is passed, reassessed and in many cases a higher amount of yearly property tax is now due.
 Many cannot afford the sudden and sometimes over 1,000% increase in property taxes and have to sell.